Watching the 2011 Malaysian Grand Prix Live for $10 USD

 We attended the qualifying session on the Saturday and the race proper on Sunday.
-I know there’s a lot of money kicking around in the motor sport world and I always thought I’d never fork out all that cash for a sport that I don’t have a true passion for, and then the beauty of backpacking kicks in….
+I know there’s a lot of money kicking around in the motorsport world.
+And I always thought I’d never fork out all that cash for a sport that I don’t have a true passion for.
+But then the beauty of backpacking kicks in.

-So I have some truly great friends in KL, ones who keep me posted on cheap air asia flights and any other promos running in the area – this one was a real gem!
-They booked me us the cheapest tickets available for the Malaysian F1 Grand Prix, on a 50% early bird discount so it cost me the grand total of 30RM.
+So I have some truly great friends in KL.
+Ones who keep me posted on cheap Air Asia flights and any other promos running in the area.
+This one was a real gem.
+They booked me us the cheapest tickets available for the Malaysian F1 Grand Prix.
+On a 50% early bird discount too.
+So it cost me a grand total of 30RM.
 Approximately $10 USD.

-Information about the Malaysian Grand Prix
+Information about the 2011 Malaysian Grand Prix

-DATES: Normally the second or third race of the season, so around April each year
+Normally the second or third race of the season, so around April each year

-LOCATION: The Sepang International Circuit, Sepang.
-The track is only a stone’s throw from Kuala Lumpur airport so you can connect directly with regular shuttle buses running every 30 mins (5RM, $2).
+The Sepang International Circuit, Sepang.
+The track is only a stone’s throw from Kuala Lumpur airport.
+So you can connect directly with regular shuttle buses running every 30 mins (5RM, $2).
 If you’re staying in the city, the track is about 50k from there – you can take numerous buses from KL Sentral for around 8RM ($3) direct to the track, they take about an hour.
 Or you can take a taxi from the city for around 100RM ($33) which is not a bad option if you have 4 people in your group.

 If this $10 experience doesn’t represent the beauty of international travel then I don’t know what does.
-For the price of a subway meal I got to watch world champion Sebastian Vettel give a masterclass in F1 driving, managed to see a certain Michael Shumacher race in the flesh.
+For the price of a subway meal, I got to watch world champion Sebastian Vettel give a masterclass in F1 driving, managed to see a certain Michael Schumacher race in the flesh.